TelNowEdge/freepbx-base/README.md

 composer.phar dump-autoload
 ```

+## To known

+1. Cache system

+All cached files was written on `rootFreePBX`/assets/cache/.
+Please take care with the rights.

 ## Overview

 This FreepbxBase *bundle* provide an easy way to write FreePBX® modules like an MVC project.
 He works alone without any modification of FreePBX® core files except composer.json.